 - You can save your home from foreclosure.
 The automatic stay applies to foreclosure proceedings too, so the foreclosure process is stopped when the automatic stay goes into effect (and stays in place until you complete your payment schedule).
 This gives you more time to save your home and once your judgment is in place, you may have more money available to work something out with the lender.

 - It freezes interest/penalties on taxes.
-If you’ve fallen behind with your taxes, the IRS has some pretty harsh penalties they apply to what you owe.
+If you’ve fallen behind with your taxes, the IRS has some pretty harsh penalties that apply to what you owe.
 Filing stops any further penalties from being added.

 Why you need help filing